alshedivat/al-folio/_pages/about.md

 ---
 I'm Joe Bak-Coleman, a computational social scientist and postdoctoral fellow at the [University of Washington Center for an Informed Public](https://www.cip.uw.edu/) and the [eScience Institute](https://escience.washington.edu/).
 I earned my PhD in [Ecology and Evolutionary](https://eeb.princeton.edu/) at Princeton University in 2020, working with [Iain Couzin](https://collectivebehaviour.com/people/couzin-iain/) and [Dan Rubenstein](https://eeb.princeton.edu/people/daniel-rubenstein).

 My research focuses on understanding how collectives make decisions in the face of uncertainty.
-I'm particularly interested in understanding makes collective decision-making work and how it can go awry.
+I'm particularly interested in understanding what makes collective decision-making work and how it can go awry.
 Over the past decade, this interest has led my work from nervous systems and animal groups to social media and metascience.

 <div class="projects">
 {%- if site.enable_project_categories and page.display_categories %}